peterewills/nano-emacs/README2.md

 `emacs -q -l nano.el -zenburn`

-# Testing an alternative startup file
+# Run with startup file

-`emacs -q -l ~/.emacs.nano.test -l nano.el -zenburn`
+`emacs -q -l .emacs -l nano.el -zenburn`

+You might consider aliasing this to `nano-emacs` in your `.bash_profile` so that you can easily invoke it.

 # TODO